habitat-sh/on-prem-builder/README.md

 Further information on the OAuth endpoints can also be found [here](https://tools.ietf.org/html/rfc6749#page-21).

+### Preparing your filesystem (Optional)

+Since substantial storage may be required for holding packages, please ensure you have an appropriate amount of free space on your filesystem.

+For reference, the package artifacts will be stored at the following location: `/hab/svc/builder-api/data`

+If you need to add additional storage, it is recommended that you create a mount at `/hab` and point it to your external storage.
+This is not required if you already have sufficient free space.

 ## Setup

 1. Clone this repo (or unzip the archive you have been given) at the desired machine where you will stand up the Habitat depot